autonity/docs.autonity.org/developer/custom-networks/index.md

   See [Local Autonity Network configuration](/reference/genesis/#local-autonity-network-configuration) in the [Genesis](/reference/genesis/) reference for how to create these files.

 ::: {.callout-note title="Note" collapse="false"}
-Note that the client provides command-line flag options for connecting to public Autonity testnets: `--bakerloo` and `--piccadilly`.
+Note that the client provides a [command-line option](/reference/cli/agc/#command-line-options) for connecting to the Autonity Bakerloo Testnet `--bakerloo`.
 The node will not run if you specify both genesis and bootnodes for a custom network **and** a testnet flag.
 The client will create a genesis block for the custom network's genesis configuration and the node's local store will then have an incompatible genesis with the testnet.
 :::

 1. Install Autonity in a working directory and create an `autonity-chaindata` sub-directory as described in [Running a node, Install Autonity](/node-operators/install-aut/).